auzbuckley/agile_resources/team_kickoff_template.md

 Choose an icebreaker than creates some laughs but is also informative in the vein of ‘get-to-know’ for a new team or ‘how-well-do-you-know’ for existing teams.

 ## High level recap on agility and agile practice of choice | 30mins - 1hr
-* Agility = (developing) a working environment that supports quickly delivering value through empirical, iterative product development
+* Agility elevator pitch: `(developing) a working environment that supports quickly delivering value through empirical, iterative product development`
 * Determinism and complex systems (Measure twice, cut once - not applicable)
 * Four pillars of agility
   * Engagement